TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 );
 ~~~

-Once this is done, go ahead and run `npm start` and check out both routes: the home route "/" and the profile route "/profile" It works!
+Once this is done, go ahead and run `npm start` and check out both routes: the home route `/` and the profile route `/profile` It works!
 But what is happening here?

-1. We import `createBrowserRouter` and `RouterProvider` from "react-router-dom".
+1. We import `createBrowserRouter` and `RouterProvider` from React Router.
 2. `createBrowserRouter` is used to create the configuration for a router by simply passing arguments in the form of an array of routes.
-3. This generated configuration is then rendered in, by passing it to the `RouterProvider` component.
+3. The configuration array contains objects with two mandatory keys, the path and the corresponding element to be rendered.
-4. The configuration array contains objects with two mandatory keys, the path and the corresponding element to be rendered.
+4. This generated configuration is then rendered in, by passing it to the `RouterProvider` component.

 ### The Link Element